pigatron-industries/xen_octasource/README.md

 ## Calibration

 Hold down mode switch while powering on.
-The top LED with light up red.
+The top LED will light up red.

 Release the mode switch, and turn all potentiometers to the leftmost position.